William Archer Amherst, 3rd Earl Amherst of Arracan1

 F, #6306, d.
 27 April 1933

-Alice D'Alton Probyn was the daughter of Edmund Probyn and Sophia Dalton.1 She married, firstly, Ernest Augustus Malet Vaughan, 5th Earl of Lisburne, son of Ernest Augustus Vaughan, 4th Earl of Lisburne and Mary Palk, on 15 May 1878.2 She married, secondly, William Archer Amherst, 3rd Earl Amherst of Arracan, son of William Pitt Amherst, 2nd Earl Amherst of Arracan and Gertrude Percy, on 25 April 1889 at Christ Church, Down Street, Picadilly, London, England.1 She married, thirdly, Prince Jean Sapieha-Kodenski on 16 December 1914.2 She died on 27 April 1933.2
+Alice D'Alton Probyn was the daughter of Edmund Probyn and Charlotte Seymour Jones.1 She married, firstly, Ernest Augustus Malet Vaughan, 5th Earl of Lisburne, son of Ernest Augustus Vaughan, 4th Earl of Lisburne and Mary Palk, on 15 May 1878.2 She married, secondly, William Archer Amherst, 3rd Earl Amherst of Arracan, son of William Pitt Amherst, 2nd Earl Amherst of Arracan and Gertrude Percy, on 25 April 1889 at Christ Church, Down Street, Picadilly, London, EnglandG.1 She married, thirdly, Prince Jean Sapieha-Kodenski on 16 December 1914.2 She died on 27 April 1933.2

-From 15 May 1878, her married name became Vaughan.2 As a result of her marriage, Alice D'Alton Probyn was styled as Countess of Lisburne on 15 May 1878.
-As a result of her marriage, Alice D'Alton Probyn was styled as Dowager Countess of Lisburn on 31 March 1888.1 From 25 April 1889, her married name became Amherst.1 As a result of her marriage, Alice D'Alton Probyn was styled as Countess Amherst of Arracan on 25 April 1889.
+From 15 May 1878, her married name became Vaughan.2 After her marriage, Alice D'Alton Probyn was styled as Countess of Lisburne on 15 May 1878.
+After her marriage, Alice D'Alton Probyn was styled as Dowager Countess of Lisburn on 31 March 1888.1 From 25 April 1889, her married name became Amherst.1 After her marriage, Alice D'Alton Probyn was styled as Countess Amherst of Arracan on 25 April 1889.
 From 16 December 1914, her married name became Sapieha-Kodenski.2

 Citations